Ask your Rabbi

 In 2050, Montgomery County’s high quality transportation system plays a critical role in supporting the county’s economic health, environmental resilience, and equity.
 County residents shifted from heavy reliance on private vehicles to walking, bicycling, and public transit.
 This safe, reliable, and efficient transit network is composed of Metrorail, Purple Line, commuter rail, bus rapid transit (BRT) and regional and local buses, and a robust network of sidewalks, bikeways, and trails.
 A large majority of people use the system to connect to their destinations within the county and the region.
 Technologies such as micromobility, autonomous vehicles, and ridesharing offer new options for transportation.
 Some of this technology increases transit ridership by making it easier for people to connect to rail or BRT.
 Major roadways are transformed into safe and attractive boulevards with reduced speeds, frequent safe crossings, trees and dedicated lanes for transit.
 Walkways and 8 County Greenhouse Gas Inventory, Montgomery County Department of Environmental Protection, 2018. https://www.montgomerycountymd.gov/green/climate/ghg-inventory.html Working Draft Plan- Thrive Montgomery 2050 74 bikeways, as well as crossings are safe enough to allow children to walk and bike to nearby schools.
 In major commercial centers, downtowns and town centers, a dense mix of land uses, slow motor vehicle speeds and high quality walkways and bikeways make walking, bicycling, rolling and micromobility the preferred modes of travel.
 All greenhouse gas (GHG) emissions are eliminated from the transportation system thanks to the significant reduction in vehicle miles traveled (VMT) and the conversion of all motorized vehicles to renewable energy."
 Page 73

-The carwash on Georgia and Seminary rd was shut down for bicycle and pedestrian safety
+The carwash on Georgia and Seminary rd was rezoned to Right of Way (ROW) and then shut down for bicycle and pedestrian safety

 Source: https://mdot-sha-md97-md390-to-md192-mo2242115-maryland.hub.arcgis.com/